Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 Basically, there is another trick that they are doing: the list of keywords is not in the correct order at rest, and needs to be modified before it is accessed.
 Before anything is accessed, the code will de-scramble the master list.
 To do this, in a loop it tries to check a number of values against a constant, and if it doesn't match, rotate the list left and try again.
 Once the expected value found, the master list is correctly set.

-Thankfully, it's just a simple cipher, and doesn't modify as it is accessed (thank fuck).
+Thankfully, it's just a simple cipher, and doesn't modify as it is accessed.

 ![](/images/discord-skids/2022-08-12-23-32-20.png)